yangzhoucoco/Demographic-Groups-with-Stronger-Biden-Support-in-the-Election-Races/README.md

 The repo is structured as:

 -   `data` contains the data used in this paper.
+Also, contains the cleaned and filtered dataset that was constructed.
 -    `model`contains fitted models.
 -   `other/sketches` contains sketches of dataset and graphs used in this paper.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -  `paper/figure` contains the figure genereted.
--   `data` contains the cleaned and filtered dataset that was constructed.
 -   `scripts` contains the R scripts used to simulate, test, clean data and generate figure.